How to Wear a Bike Helmet? Avoid These Mistakes!

 Choose the type of helmet depending on your preferred riding style (road cycling helmet, MTB helmet, commuter helmet, etc.).

-Regarding fit, the helmet should feel just right even without tightened adjustment dial and chin strap.
+Regarding fit, the helmet should feel just right even without a tightened adjustment dial and chin strap.

 I wrote a fully dedicated guide on How to choose a bicycle helmet, where you learn everything you need to know regarding bike helmet types and how to choose the right size.